-What trend in plum consumption is being seen in the world?
+What trend in prunes consumption is being seen in the world?

-Overall, the consumption of dehydrated plums in the world has remained stable despite the increase in population and food awareness.
-The new trends relate to more sustainable packaging and new forms of distribution but the collective challenge of our industry is to promote the benefits of plum and influence to increase consumption.
+Overall, the consumption of prunes in the world has remained stable despite the increase in population and food awareness.
+The new trends relate to more sustainable packaging and new forms of distribution but the collective challenge of our industry is to promote the benefits of prunes and influence to increase consumption.

 On the other hand, how has the domestic market presented itself?

 It does not represent a relevant percentage of the destination of our product; however, with our partner company Piwen, its retail and supply chain for wholesale distributors, we have managed to bring prunes to their consumers who are mostly people who are very aware of a healthy diet and who seek them for their great nutritional qualities.

 We can’t stop talking about the water resource, which fortunately has been more generous in the last two weeks… In general, how are you addressing the issue of water scarcity?